openingo/spring-boot-x/README.md

   </dependency>
   ```

-- add `@EnableExtension` in your main application class
+- Add `@EnableExtension` in your main application class:

 ```java
 @SpringBootApplication